lokashrinav/STEM-web/README.md

 This website was created soley with HTML, CSS, and JavaScript.

-There is a bug that appears when you change the width of the screen that I'm unable to fix right now and plan to later.
+There is a bug that appears when you change the width of the screen that I'm unable to fix right now and plan to fix later.

 There are a total of 7 pages, including the title page.